 getting a "two gallon pin" at some point.
 I stopped donating because

-the missoula red cross said there was something wrong and I should go
+the missoula red cross said there was something wrong and I should

-see a doctor.
+.
 Sunnufabitch!
 I'm dying!
 I went and paid the doctor,

 paid for the tests, paid the doctor to tell me the test results and